 In the event that weather or other conditions are such that normal campus operations could be impeded, the administration of the University will determine whether classes will be canceled or delayed.
 Such information will be provided to the local broadcast media and posted on the UNT homepage.
-If the campus has not been closed, I will hold class.
+If the campus has not been closed, I will hold class unless you are otherwise notified through your UNT email account.
 You must use your own judgment with regard to your personal safety in coming to campus.